River861/ROLEX/README.md

     ulimit -l unlimited
     ```

-* Return to the root directory and execute the following commands on **all** nodes to compile ROLEX_dev:
+* Return to the root directory and execute the following commands on **all** nodes to compile ROLEX:
     ```shell
     mkdir build; cd build; cmake ..; make -j
     ```